Toroidal grid minors and stretch in embedded graphs: Introduction

 The density assumption that $\fw(G)\geq r_0$ is unavoidable for (a).
 Indeed, consider a very large planar grid plus an edge.
 Such a graph clearly admits a toroidal embedding with face-width~$1$.
 By suitably placing the additional edge, such a graph would have arbitrarily large crossing number, and yet no $C_3\Box C_3$ minor.
 However, one could weaken this restriction a bit by considering ``nonseparating'' face-width instead, as we are going to do in the proof.
-Furthermore, we shall show later (Section~\ref{sec:nodensity}) how to remove the density assumption $\fw(G)\geq r_0$ completely for the algorithm (b), using additional results of~\cite{MR2874100}.
+On the other hand, an embedding density assumption such as in (a) can be completely avoided for the algorithm in (b) by using additional results of~\cite{CH17}.